Our favourite slow fashion and made-to-order labels from New Zealand

 Keep up to date with ethical designers over at our Fashion section.

-Emerging local designers are at the forefront of this conscious design movement, preserving slow fashion principles through purposeful pre-orders and seasonless product drops.
 New Zealand labels are no exception, offering everything from hand-knitted vests to high-quality occasionwear in demand-based quantities.
-Below, find a growing list of made-to-order New Zealand fashion labels.
+Below, find a growing list of our favourite New Zealand slow fashion labels.

 View this post on Instagram